 Royal Caribbean has tried to distinguish itself from the other cruise lines in the competitive cruise industry.
 By having onboard activities that you can only find on specific RCI ships, customers must return if they want them.

+The Ovation of the Seas deck plan is thoughtfully designed and we found it easy to reach venues and remember where they were.
 I had tried skydiving in my 20s but never had the experience since then.
 How cool was it for Karen and I to experience skydiving on a cruise ship in the middle of the Pacific Ocean?

 Feeling a 150-mile-per-hour wind in our faces, suspended safely in the air, is an experience we won’t soon forget.